-- Stay nearby.
-If Epcot is on your priority list, consider choosing a hotel nearby.
+- Stay nearby: If Epcot is on your priority list, consider choosing a hotel nearby.
 Epcot and Hollywood Studios are both accessible via water taxi to and from the Boardwalk Inn, Beach Club Resort, Yacht Club Resort, and the Swan and Dolphin Resorts.
-At Epcot, the water taxi pulls up to a back entrance of Epcot along the World Showcase near the France pavilion.
+At Epcot, the water taxi pulls up to a back entrance along the World Showcase near the France pavilion.

-- Wear comfy shoes.
-Epcot is twice the size of the Magic Kingdom, so be prepared for a lot of walking.
+- Wear comfortable shoes: Epcot is twice the size of the Magic Kingdom, so be prepared for a lot of walking.
 Consider renting a stroller even if your preschooler is getting too big for one.

-- Arrive early.
-Like all Disney parks, crowds build at Epcot as the day goes on.
-It pays to be an early bird and arrive at opening time (or earlier if the park has Extra Magic Hours) and you'll be able to experience the most popular rides and attractions without having to wait in line.
+- Arrive early: Like all Disney parks, crowds build at Epcot as the day goes on.
+It pays to be an early bird and arrive at opening time (or earlier if the park has Extra Magic Hours).
+This way, you'll be able to experience the most popular rides and attractions without having to wait in line.

-- Use FastPass+ wisely.
-Before you arrive at the park, reserve times for your three top must-do attractions.
+- Use FastPass+ wisely: Before you arrive at the park, reserve times for your three top must-see attractions.
 FastPass+ is available for Mission: Space; Test Track; Soarin'; and Frozen Ever After.

-- Don't overlook minor attractions.
-Epcot has a number of very clever, cool attractions for younger kids, including Honey I Shrunk the Kids and Turtle Talk with Crush.
-And don't miss Spaceship Earth, the ride inside the iconic geosphere that looms over the park's entrance.
+- Don't overlook minor attractions: Epcot has a number of very clever, cool attractions for younger kids, including Honey I Shrunk the Kids and Turtle Talk with Crush.
+You also won't want to miss Spaceship Earth, the ride inside the iconic geosphere that looms over the park's entrance.

 - Return to the World Showcase for dinner: If you only got to experience one country's cuisine for lunch, you can try another at your evening meal.
-Stroll through the showcase at a leisurely pace so you can enjoy watching the live entertainers, such as acrobats in China or a mime in France.
+Stroll through the showcase at a leisurely pace so you can enjoy watching the live entertainers, such as acrobats in China or mimes in France.

 Epcot Festivals and Special Events

-- Spring: From March to mid-May, the Epcot International Flower and Garden Festival brings dazzling character topiaries, flower displays, and free outdoor concerts.
+- Epcot International Flower and Garden Festival: From March to mid-May, Epcot brings dazzling character topiaries, flower displays, and free outdoor concerts to the park.

 – Edited by Suzanne Rowan Kelleher